Armenian illuminated manuscripts: Crimea

 In 1375, many new exiled emigrants from the Armenian kingdom of Cilicia arrived in Crimea, with them a large number of manuscripts, but most notably the Gospel of the Eight Painters, the Gospel of Smbat, and a manuscript illustrated by Sarkis Pitsak.
 Miniaturists in Crimea added their own new miniatures to these manuscripts.
-The most notable of these miniaturists is the 14th century painter Hovhanes, his style was clearly influenced by Italian art, as can be seen by his use of chromatic contrasts and the play of the lightshadows to render the volume.Among the Matenadaran manuscripts that have not preserved a colophon are three 14th-century Gospels (Ms. 318, Ms. 4060 and Ms. 7699) whose origin has recently been located to Surkhat in Crimea.
+The most notable of these miniaturists is the 14th-century painter Hovhanes, his style was clearly influenced by Italian art, as can be seen by his use of chromatic contrasts and the play of the light shadows to render the volume.Among the Matenadaran manuscripts that have not preserved a colophon are three 14th-century Gospels (Ms. 318, Ms. 4060 and Ms. 7699) whose origin has recently been located in Surkhat in Crimea.
 The style of their miniatures is a synthesis of Cilician traditions and the style of late Byzantine art, with its Hellenistic elements and its aspiration for a more realistic and pictorial rendering.
-The use of chiaroscuro dominates the play of contrasts, the innovative spirit is revealed in the style of the figures: "their collected, almost palpable figures are built with more freedom.
+The use of chiaroscuro dominates the play of contrasts, and the innovative spirit is revealed in the style of the figures: "their collected, almost palpable figures are built with more freedom.
 Their faces with animated features and the general softness of the shapes bring the illustrations of these three Gospels closer to the painting of the Southern Slavs contemporary to their time".

 Among the distinguished works, one is about Grigor Tatevatsi in a Gospel (Matenadaran, Ms. 1203).
 The rector of the university of Tatev is here painted in the middle of his class of students, with a church in the background.
-His facial features are very detailed, personalized and correspond to a written physical description of Grigor Tatevatsi.
+His facial features are very detailed, and personalized and correspond to a written physical description of Grigor Tatevatsi.
 A notable element of this manuscript is the rare and striking presence of a true portrait at the end of the 14th century.
 The Armenian art of portraiture dates back to the 5th century, according to Agathange and Movses Khorenatsi in the manuscripts of the copyists (not preserved) of the Armenian illuminations; However, the oldest of the preserved portraits dates back to the year of 1007 AD.
 This portrait commissioned by Hovhannes is preserved in the national library of the city of Venice (Gospel Ms. 887).